AxelHammarback/Defold-Photoshop-GUI-Exporter/README.md

 ### Smart objects / Multiple workfiles

-Support for Smart objects will be implemented in the future.
-Smart objects will give the artist the ability to setup UI templates in other workfiles (PSD).
+There is no support for Smart objects.

-Also keep in mind that this is an EXPORTER.
+Also keep in mind that this is an **EXPORTER**.
 Changes done to your GUI inside of Defold will not affect your work inside of Photoshop.
 In the future it is entirely possible that some two-way communication can be made, but for now treat this tool as a one-way-only exporter.

 ## Technical
-This section contains technical details on the exporter and how it works - it is primarily written for Technical Artists and as such, no lingo descriptions will appear.
+This section contains technical details on the exporter and how it works – it is primarily written for Technical Artists and as such, no lingo descriptions will appear.

-One way only: Remember that this is an exporter.
+**One way only:** Remember that this is an exporter.
 Changes done inside of Defold after you've exported your GUI will not have an effect on your Photoshop workfile.
 Maybe in the future there will be possible to setup two-way communication but for now, this extension panel will be limited to exporting.

-Metadata: This panel is at it's core a combination of a metadata reader/writer and exporter.
+**Metadata:** This panel is at it's core a combination of a metadata reader/writer and exporter.
 Metadata is both saved per-document and per-layer.
 Things such as the Project Folder info or the properties of the Atlas are saved as document metadata.
 All layer/node properties are saved for each individual layer.
 LOTS of cool stuff can be done with metadata in case you have plans for developing a panel.
 For example: making a tool that has layer-specific guides is entirely possible!!

-Event listener: The metadata is retrieved and the panel UI controls are updated by a callback function that is executed by an event listener.
+**Event listener:** The metadata is retrieved and the panel UI controls are updated by a callback function that is executed by an event listener.
 The event listener will fire off every time there is a new layer selection.
 It is possible to have multiple event listeners listening in on several different events, but this a bit trickier to implement.
 If interested please see: https://forums.adobe.com/thread/1934925

-Exporting: The exporting is done in three steps: First the metadata is read and compiled into a file string (JSON), Then the atlas, font and gui files are written to disk.
-Last, the tool will cycle through all layers one by one, duplicating the document and trim away alpha pixels around them before finally saving the image file (PNG) on disk.
+**Exporting:** The exporting is done in three steps: **First** the metadata is read and compiled into a file string (JSON), **Then** the atlas, font and gui files are written to disk. **Last**, the tool will cycle through all layers one by one, duplicating the document and trim away alpha pixels around them before finally saving the image file (PNG) on disk.